nickbild/nes_zapper/README.md

 To find out what exactly the light sensor responds to, I have a white LED being rapidly switched on and off at varying frequencies by an Arduino clone.
 That light shines right at the photodiode inside the Zapper.

 I have it flashing the light at frequencies above and below the expected 14.4 kilohertz triggering frequency.
 I am monitoring the LED switching frequency and the response of the hit signal with a logic analyzer.
-Here is a signal trace:
+Here is a signal trace (there is more detail in [the video](https://www.youtube.com/watch?v=cWvGYfH0B30)):

 ![](https://raw.githubusercontent.com/nickbild/nes_zapper/refs/heads/main/media/trace.png)

 The bottom trace is the hit signal, and when it goes high, it is registering a hit.
 What I found is that it transitions to high when the frequency is between about 20kHz and 13.5kHz, so there is some wiggle room in there.

 ## About the Author